dunn/modernphilosophy/modernphilosophy.markdown

 (From IV.i.1---_Our Knowledge conversant about our Ideas only_) Since the mind, in all its thoughts and reasonings, hath no other immediate object but its own ideas, which it alone does or can contemplate, it is evident that our knowledge is only conversant about them.

-(From IV.i.2---_Knowledge is the perception of the agreement or disagreement of two ideas. **knowledge** then seems to me to be nothing but **the perception of the connexion of and agreement, or disagreement and repugnancy of any of our ideas**.
+(From IV.i.2---_Knowledge is the perception of the agreement or disagreement of two ideas_) **Knowledge** then seems to me to be nothing but **the perception of the connexion of and agreement, or disagreement and repugnancy of any of our ideas**.
 In this alone it consists.
 Where this perception is, there is knowledge, and where it is not, there, though we may fancy, guess, or believe, yet we always come short of knowledge.
 For when we know that white is not black, what do we else but perceive, that these two ideas do not agree? when we possess ourselves with the utmost security of the demonstration, that the three angles of a triangle are equal to two right ones, what do we more but perceive, that equality to two right ones does necessarily agree to, and is inseparable from, the three angles of a triangle?

 (From IV.i.3---_This Agreement or Disagreement may be any of four sorts_) But to understand a little more distinctly wherein this agreement or disagreement consists, I think we may reduce it all to these four sorts:
 	i. **identity**, or **diversity**.